hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

 the count of exponents that may be used in a `categorization`) is a property of the `category`, not the `categorization` :[#019].

-that is, we must define a `category` too by its `categorization exponent arity` as well as by its `exponents`. the `categorization exponent arity` that `category` has applies to every of its `categorizations`.
+that is, we must define a `category` not only by its `exponents` but by its `categorization exponent arity`. the `categorization exponent arity` that the `category` has applies to every of its `categorizations`.

-to take it back to german again, remember that we said that the gender category of nouns is `unary`. we couldn't for example decide that there is a certain class of words that can have multiple genders, while other cannot. we would need to construct a whole new category for that, or redefine the original category itself.
+to take it back to german again, remember that we said that the gender category of nouns is `unary`. with this meta-model, then, we couldn't for example decide that there is a certain class of words that can have multiple genders, while other cannot. we would need to construct a whole new category for that, or redefine the original category itself.

 note this this facet (of `categorization exponent arity` being instrinsic to `category`) is offered only for the sake of completeness and is not a